Alessio2704/monte-carlo-simulator/README.md

 ```

 **Step 4: Update the Domain Orchestrator**
 Call your new registrar from the domain's main orchestrator file.
-This plugs the new function into the domain.
 _File: `engine/src/engine/functions/financial/financial.cpp`_

 ```cpp